-This statistic shows the ten U.S. states where the highest amount of honey was produced in 2013.
-In Florida, some 13.4 million pounds of honey were produced that year.
-Thus, Florida was ranked fourth among all honey producing U.S. states.
+This statistic shows the ten U.S. states where the highest amount of honey was produced in 2014.
+According to the report, Florida produced approximately 14.7 million pounds of honey that year.

 Honey production in the United States - additional information